aguestuser/scwall/README.md

 ## Overview

 `scwall` is a cli utility written in rust that allows users to send encrypted terminal spam to all other users logged into the same server as them.
-Like the fabled linux cli tool, `wall`, `scwall` enables a sender to interrupt the terminal sessions of all other users with an unwanted message.
+Like the beloved linux cli tool, `wall`, `scwall` enables a sender to interrupt the terminal sessions of all other users with an unwanted message.
 However, unlike `wall`, `scwall` enables the sender to encrypt their message to a specified recipient.
 The recipient will be interrupted and prompted to enter a password to decrypt their `scwall` message.
 All other users will have their terminal sessions interrupted by an encrypted cyphertext bytestream (with sufficient padding to ensure a lenghty interruption).

 `scwall` was first conceived at the Recurse Center's first ever SOUTH by SOUTH.
 (Stupid Or Useful Things Hackaton by Serious Opensource Users Trying Hamburgers.)